dib-lab/2020-paper-sourmash-gather/manuscript.md

 (the sum of the absolute difference between the true and predicted abundances at a specific taxonomic rank), the highest number of true positives and the lowest number of false positives.

-Table: (\#tab:gather-cami2) Updated Supplementary Table 12 from [@meyer_tutorial_2020].
-Elapsed (wall clock) time (h:mm) and maximum resident set size (kbytes) of taxonomic profiling methods on the 64 short read samples of the CAMI II mouse gut data set.
-The best results are shown in bold.
-Bracken requires to run Kraken, hence the times required to run Bracken and both tools are shown.
-The taxonomic profilers were run on a computer with an Intel Xeon E5-4650 v4 CPU (virtualized to 16 CPU cores, 1 thread per core) and 512 GB (536.870.912 kbytes) of main memory.

 | Taxonomic binner                | Time (hh:mm) | Memory (kbytes) |
 |:--------------------------------|-------------:|----------------:|